 The growth of the tree roots is pulling this wall apart

-An interesting relief (carving) depicting a dinosaur
+An interesting relief (carving) depicting a Stegosaurus (historians are saying this cannot be a dinosaur)

 Despite recent history of horrible genocide, Cambodians are very kind and friendly